sous4sec/Python-ScreenLogger/README-en.md

 If you want to run **ScreenLogger** as an executable, you can use the library [AutoPyToExe](https://pypi.org/project/auto-py-to-exe/).

-Once you have the **.exe file**, you will need to modify the variable `(originalfilename)` with the name of your executable.
-This, along with other changes like `(copiedfilename)`, will ensure that the executable is copied to the **Startup folder** of Windows, making it run on boot.
+Once you have the **.exe file**, ensure that the file name is correct in your script and that the file will be copied to the **Startup folder** of Windows, guaranteeing execution on boot.

 ## 👨‍💻 **Credits**

-This project is based on other open-source contributions.
+This project is based on contributions from other open-source projects.
 If you're the original creator of any used code, please reach out for proper credit.